 As I mentioned in my last post I will be at Brides the Show on Saturday 12th October doing a DIY paper flower workshop.
 When I was deciding what to do I thought it would be a nice idea to use a DIY I had done before but take it a step further.
 I did this tutorial for Rock and Rock Bride a couple of years ago, it was a real hit and even got featured in the first Rock and Roll Bride magazine (issue 3 has just come out-it’s another beauty!
-You can get a copy here) so here is the tutorial again, (in a handy pinnable image) but you’ll have to join me on Saturday to see the how I’ve expanded the tutorial (see sneak peak below) and I’ll be talking about different ways you can incorporate paper petals into your big day.
+Here is the tutorial again, (in a handy pinnable image) but you’ll have to join me on Saturday to see the how I’ve expanded the tutorial (see a sneak peek below) and I’ll be talking about different ways you can incorporate paper petals into your big day.

 What you need: